addam/ghost-tileset/README.md

 ## v

 No-operation.
 The tileset is passed without a change.
+This mimics the "version" parameter used by some Cesium resources.
-This may be useful for some hacking but I don't remember what exactly.
+It may also be handy for debugging.

+## stripVersion

+Remove the "version" entry from the tileset.

 # command line tools